navi1910/Kaggle-Titanic-Competition-Repo/README.md

 * The predictions were obtained from the test dataset.
 * The predictions from the models were stored in different Data-frames and were converted into '.csv' format files for submission.
+* The submitted '.csv' format files are available in the Repository.

 ## Results
 Note: 'accuracy_metric' was the evaluation metric used by Kaggle.